siefkenj/IBLODEs/book/typst/modules/module1.typ

 #import "../common/settings-book.typ": workbook, show_def
 #let (sans, serif, module, definition, example) = workbook

-In this module you will lear
+In this module you will learn
 - What a differential equation is.
+- What a solution to a differential equation is.
-- The difference between a discrete model and a differential-equation model.
+- The difference between a discrete model and a differential-equation based model.

 == Modeling
 Suppose you are observing some green ants walking on the sidewalk.
 In the first minute you record 10 ants.
 In